-Muscles Targeted: Preacher curls over a bench are one of the best isolation exercises that targets the biceps as the primary muscle and the forearms and front shoulders as secondary muscles.
+Muscles Targeted: Preacher curls over a bench are one of the best isolation exercises that targets the biceps as the primary muscle and the forearms and front deltoids as secondary muscle groups.
 In more detail, the following muscles are mainly used in this exercise.
 The biceps brachii and brachioradialis which are synergist muscles and play an assisting role; and the wrist flexors which have little or no movement and act as stabilizer muscles.
 The biceps consist of two heads which include the long and short heads.
 The long head makes up the outer head and the short head composes the inner biceps.
 When performing preacher curls over a bench, your arms move in front of your body.
 You should therefore hold your upper arms stationary, as compared to other biceps movements.
 The short head therefore takes the majority of the load during the exercise.
 This helps in building the inner bicep and complements other exercises that focus on the outer muscle for more balanced development of the biceps muscle group.
 This exercise is excellent for isolating just the biceps and nothing else making it very effective for achieving a high level of definition in the upper arm.

 Exercise Instructions: Sit on a flat bench with your upper body lowered down to about the upper pectorals with your arms hanging over the front end of the bench.
 Position your arms against the bench so the back of your arms, just above the elbows, rest flat against the end of the bench.
 Securely grasp an EZ bar (curved bar) with both hands using a secure underhand grip.
 Slowly curl the bar up to the top while placing maximum tension on the biceps and achieving a peak contraction.
 Be sure to keep your elbows in a fixed position throughout the movement.
 Slowly return the weight back down to the starting position and repeat.